Private, Religious, and Home Schools

 The district is required to "timely and meaningfully" consult with representatives of private schools during the design and development of special education and related services for parentally-placed private school children.
 The district's consultation meeting is held annually in June.
 At this meeting, the required consultation topics will be discussed, services will be reviewed, and input will be solicited for determination of the special education services to be provided to private school students with disabilities.

-For further information regarding services to students with disabilities enrolled in private schools located within the district's jurisdiction contact: Holly Meredith, Instructional Officer for Speech/Language and PPCD at 281-396-2610.
+For further information regarding services to students with disabilities enrolled in private schools located within the district's jurisdiction contact: Holly Meredith, Instructional Officer for Speech-Language Therapy Services at 281-396-2610.